 A display Emmy available to networks, studios, and production companies principally involved with the winning program or achievement.
-The studio or production company name may also be included on the engraving.
-The word "commemorative" is engraved at the rear of the statue.
-Commemorative statues cannot be ordered by individuals.
+The studio or production company name may be included on the engraving.
+The word "commemorative" is engraved at the rear of the statuette.
+Commemorative statuettes cannot be ordered by or for individuals.